What’s New

 Provide feedback

-Note: Once the old flow is discontinued after GA, all programs will need to use the new setup.
+Note: Once the old flow is discontinued, all programs will need to use the new setup.
 We will provide advance notice before that happens.

 How to enable the new workflow:

-Go to Program settings → Rewards → Bounty
+Go to Program settings → Rewards → Scope and reward groups

 Look for the banner: Try the new, streamlined rewards setup